yeojz/otplib/README.md

 ## Changes in API for v3.x.x

 As the library is rewritten and refactored into ES6 classes, v3.0.0 includes __BREAKING CHANGES__ to the API.
+A compatibility library has been added, but it's highly recommended to migrate instead.

 Please check [`Upgrade Notes`](https://github.com/yeojz/otplib/wiki/UPGRADE-NOTES) for more information.

 ## Installation
 Install the module via `npm`